Ritik-JS/Alumini/FEATURES_SUMMARY.md

-"# 📋 Alumni Portal - Comprehensive Features Summary
+"# 📋 AlumUnity - Comprehensive Features Summary

 ## 🎯 Project Overview
-**Alumni Portal** is a full-stack web application designed to connect alumni, students, recruiters, and administrators.
+**AlumUnity** is a full-stack web application designed to connect alumni, students, recruiters, and administrators.
 Built with React, FastAPI, and MySQL, it provides a comprehensive platform for networking, mentorship, job opportunities, and community engagement.

 ---